CSUMBmWall/journal/README.md

 **Notes
   - API calls, which require a YouTube API account, are used to retrieve YouTube video information
   - Elasticsearch needs to be running with an index available.
-The proper mappings (schema) are not provided and null errors would result from incomplete records objects.
+The proper mappings (schema) are not provided and null errors would result from incomplete records and objects.
   - The Node.js server must be running to add images, retrieve URL and YouTube info, or download YouTube videos.
   - You can learn more about the YouTube API here ![YouTube Data API](https://developers.google.com/youtube/v3/getting-started)